Tijanif/react-job/README.md

 [Live site](https://tijanif.github.io/react-job/)

 **License**
-This project is open source and available under the MIT License.
+This project is open source and available under the MIT Licensse.